bakerds/TTL2024/docs/graylog/230-process.md

 - Click *Create Rule*
 - Click *Use Source Code Editor*
 - Give the rule a helpful description
-- In the *Rule Source* field, paste the following code
+- In the *Rule Source* field, paste the following code:
 	```javascript
 	rule "Convert NPS Timestamp"
 	when